billaul/active_period/README.md

 # Get all worldwide holidays in the current month
 Period.this_month.holidays

-# Get all US holidays in the current month
+# Get all US holidays in the next week
-Period.this_month.holidays(:us)
+Period.next_week.holidays(:us)

-# Get all US and CA holidays in the current month
+# Get all US and CA holidays in the prev quarter
-Period.this_month.holidays(:us, :ca)
+Period.prev_quarter.holidays(:us, :ca)

 # First up coming `FR` holiday
-holiday = Period.new(Time.now..).holidays(:fr).first
+holiday = (Time.now..).to_period.holidays(:fr).first
-# return the next holiday within the same options of the original `.holidays` collection
+# return the next holiday with same options as the original `.holidays` collection
 holiday.next
-# return the previous holiday within the same options of the original `.holidays` collection
+# return the previous holiday with same options as the original `.holidays` collection
 holiday.prev
 ```